Wedding of Princess Anne and Mark Phillips: Clothing

 Anne wore an "embroidered Tudor-style wedding dress, with a high collar and medieval -influenced sleeves".
 The dress was high-necked and high-waisted.
 It was designed by Maureen Baker, the chief designer for Susan Small.
 Anne wore a pair of diamond cluster earrings and her hair was "slightly parted up-do, with beehive volume."
 The Queen Mary Fringe Tiara secured her veil.
 Moyses Stevens prepared a bouquet of white roses which was presented at the door of Westminster Abbey.

 Phillips wore the full dress uniform of his regiment, the Queen's Dragoon Guards.

 Best man, bridesmaid and page boy

-Capt.
-Eric Grounds served as the groom's best man.
+Captain Eric Grounds served as the groom's best man.
 Princess Anne's bridesmaid was her nine-year-old cousin, Lady Sarah Armstrong-Jones, the daughter of Princess Margaret, while her page boy was her nine-year-old brother, Prince Edward.

 Guests

 1,500 guests attended the wedding, including: